 Planning a trip around flowers is exactly what I plan to do for every vacation.
 I want to experience all of the wildflower meccas around the world because after visiting the Crested Butte Wildflower Festival I am addicted to the wild and untamed nature of colorful native blooms.

-This was my first time visiting the hidden Colorado town, Crested Butte.
-It is quite a journey to get to this town, four and a half hours away from Denver, but it is one of the most scenic drives through the most beautiful mountain scenery that Colorado has to offer.
-It had been awhile since I have dared to adventure on a long road trip but the long drives are always worth the trip.
-Especially in a Crosstrek.
-When you have the perfect car for mountain terrain you better be using it every chance you get.
+This was my first time visiting this hidden Colorado town.
+It is quite a journey to get to Crested Butte, a four and a half hour drive away from Denver. but it is one of the most scenic drives through the most beautiful mountain scenery that Colorado has to offer.
+It had been a while since I have dared to adventure on a long road trip but the long drives are always worth the trip.
+Especially when you have the perfect car for mountain terrain you better be using it every chance you get.
 Owning a Crosstrek for commutes or drives around the neighborhood is not what that car is built for.
 The Crosstrek gives me the mindset that I can adventure anywhere my heart desires.
 That feeling of endless possibilities has me ready to go to my next adventure.

 I have been planning this trip since I stumbled across photos of the Crested Butte Wildflower Festival on Instagram last summer.
 I knew this place was something special.
 And I knew it was a place that I would fall in love with at first sight.
 But I had no idea how incredibly breathtaking this place was in every way until I got here.
 There is not one complaint I have about this beautiful town, it is unlike any other place on Earth.
 The center of town is surrounded by gargantuan mountain peaks.
 When I looked at the mountains I didn’t feel like I was in Colorado anymore, it felt more like Switzerland.
 The scenery was so vast and so preserved in a way that made this mountain town feel more European compared to any other Colorado mountain town.

 The place is touristy but not overrun like Breckenridge or Aspen.
 It felt quiet here.
-There was a little bit of development happening, it seems nowhere in Colorado is safe from that but the town was still overrun with historic buildings surrounded by open spaces for cattle to roam.
-We caught wind that Vail had just acquired substantial holdings in the town, the locals were concerned about the changes that may happen to this beautifully untouched haven, they don’t want to see big business move into there town and I am in full agreement with them.
+There was a little bit of development happening, it seems nowhere in Colorado is safe from that.
+But the town was still holding on to its charm with lots of historic buildings that were surrounded by open spaces for cattle to roam.
+We caught wind that Vail had just acquired substantial holdings in the town.
+The locals were concerned about the changes that may happen to this beautifully untouched haven.
+They don’t want to see big business move into their town and I am in full agreement with them.
 Moving a Louis Vuitton store, a Safeway or a Starbucks would completely ruin the charm and history that has been preserved in Crested Butte for hundreds of years.
-I hope that nothing changes and that the tourist continues to support the businesses in this genuine Colorado community.
+I hope that nothing changes and that the tourist continues to support the locally owned businesses in this genuine Colorado community.

 The Crested Butte Wildflower Festival is hosted every year in July.
 It is an exciting event that goes on for two weeks with many workshops hosted by expert artists, writers, chefs, scientists, holistic doctors, geologists, and other Crested Butte locals.
 There are many classes and hikes to participate in during this event with a little something to peak everyone interest.
 There is so much to learn about and so much to see in the summertime in Crested Butte.